 This type of freedom given to Collison has clearly allowed the Mavericks to take advantage of his full skill set.
 Don’t get me wrong, I do like George Hill as a basketball player and I don’t mean to disparage him.
 And I understand that we are not far into the NBA season and plenty of trends will change in the coming weeks and months.
 But I would advise you to keep an eye on Darren Collison moving forward.
 He doesn’t look like the same old Collison that Pacer fans are used to — and it doesn’t feel like a coincidence.

-Topics: Former Pacers
+Tags: Former Pacers